ikalvet/heme_binder_diffusion/README.md

 This pipeline consists of multiple different Python scripts using a multitude of different Python modules - most notably PyTorch, PyRosetta, Jax, Jaxlib, Tensorflow, Prody, OpenBabel.
 While it may be possible to set up a Python installation or a conda environment that includes all of these modules, it may be quite finicky.<br>
 Separate conda environments for AlphaFold2 and RFdiffusionAA/ligandMPNN were used to test this pipeline.

-Furthermore, PyRosetta is required to fully replicate this entire pipeline and use many of the utility scripts.
-PyRosetta can be downloaded after obtaining the license at: https://www.pyrosetta.org/downloads

 To create a conda environment capable of running RFdiffusionAA and LigandMPNN, set it up as follows:
 ```